-You may be wondering if you can retire a character who is already far beyond level 100.
-Absolutely!
 Any character who is retired will have his or her EXP removed entirely.
-The EXP points will be given to another of your own characters, or it could be used to create an entirely new character called an "Upgrade Character".
+The EXP points will be given to another of your own characters or it could be used to create an entirely new character called an "Upgrade Character".
 See the next section for more information on creating an upgraded character.

 Upgrade Character Creation